felixelex/trajnetplusplusbaselines/README.rst

 Goal Model
 ----------

-The goalModel consists of 2 LSTM layers + 1 lienar layer.
+The goalModel consists of 2 LSTM layers + 1 linear layer.
 For each observed trajectory, we want the goal model to predict multiple possible goals.
 In order to encourage diversity between the different modes, we used L2-norm-variety-loss during training.

 Two sample situations are shown below: